 - Start Your Primary Applications in the application systems

-- The AMCAS application opens and you can begin to enter information in early May.
-AMCAS will announce the date in mid Spring.
+- The AMCAS application opens and you can begin to enter information May 4, 2020.

 - Applying to Texas medical schools?
 You may need to fill out the TMDSAS application form for these; some applications can be submitted in May.